-- Interest expense increased by \$461 as compared to fiscal year 2019 resulting from the change in the principal balance of outstanding debt net of the issuance of new bonds. - Salaries and related expenses increased by \$74. - General and administrative expenses decreased by \$108 primarily due to a decrease in marketing costs and other expenses. - The refinance program expenses decreased by \$18.
-The program was originally funded during fiscal year 2016 by a contribution from CSLF (\$6,000). \$500 of the program funding was designated for start-up and marketing costs.
-Funds were spent in fiscal years 2016 to 2019.
-During fiscal year 2020 the final amount of \$35 was disbursed.
+- Interest expense decreased by \$129 as compared to fiscal year 2020 resulting from the change in the principal balance of outstanding debt net of the issuance of new bonds. - Salaries and related expenses increased by \$40. - General and administrative expenses increased by \$39 primarily due to an increase in marketing costs and other expenses.